sh2orc/kkot-webui/README.md

 **A Universal Web Interface for Multiple LLM Services**

 KKOT WebUI is an open-source project that provides an intuitive and user-friendly web interface for various Large Language Model (LLM) services including OpenAI, Gemini, Ollama, vLLM, and more.
+It features a comprehensive RAG (Retrieval-Augmented Generation) system for knowledge-based search and document processing.

 <!--
   ⚠️ GitHub에서 이미지가 깨질 경우,